Paper: Invention and development

 The oldest known archaeological fragments of the immediate precursor to modern paper date to the 2nd century BCE in China.
 The pulp papermaking process is ascribed to Cai Lun, a 2nd-century CE Han court eunuch.

+Popular history points to the Battle of Talas in 751 CE as the moment when papermaking spread to the Islamic world, claiming that Tang dynasty papermakers were captured as prisoners and used to extract 'the secrets' of papermaking.
+However, an archive of 76 paper writings in Sogdian, Arabic, and Chinese has been found in Panjikent, left behind by the ruler Divashtich before the city's capture by Arabs in 722.
+When Muslims first encountered paper in the 7th and 8th centuries, it had already been in the region for centuries.
+Sogdian writing on paper has also been found dating to 313 CE in Dunhuang.
+Paper was being made in Baghdad by the late 8th century.

-In the 13th century, the knowledge and uses of paper spread from the Middle East to medieval Europe, where the first water-powered paper mills were built.
+In the 13th century, knowledge of and use of paper spread from the Middle East to medieval Europe, where the first water-powered paper mills were built.
 Because paper was introduced to the West through the city of Baghdad, it was first called bagdatikos.

 In the 19th century, industrialization greatly reduced the cost of manufacturing paper.
 In 1844, the Canadian inventor Charles Fenerty and the German inventor Friedrich Gottlob Keller independently developed processes for pulping wood fibres.

-Battle of Talas

-Popular history points to the Battle of Talas in 751 CE as when papermaking spread to the Islamic world, purporting that Tang dynasty papermakers were captured as prisoners and used to extract 'the secrets' of papermaking.
-However, archaeological finds from 313 CE in Samarkand suggest paper's presence outside China centuries before.